BigData2020MasterInformatica/FinanceAnalysis/README.rst

 Project development
 -------------------

-The project will be develop in three iterations:
+The project will be developed in three iterations:

 * Iteration 1 (one week): Web site data analysis, data adquisition, simple statistical processing.
 * Iteration 2 (two weeks): Data wrangling, development of prototypes with simulated data.